polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/simulate-a-network.md

     ./target/release/solochain-template-node purge-chain --base-path /tmp/alice --chain local
     ```

-    When prompted to confirm, type `y` and press *Enter*.
-This step ensures a clean start for your new network.
+    When prompted to confirm, type `y` and press `Enter`.
+This step ensures a clean start for your new network

 3. Launch the first blockchain node using the Alice account:
     ```bash